What is spam?

 You may receive spam for a variety of reasons.
 For example, if you've used your email address to sign up for an online service or posted your email address on a public webpage, it could be copied and used for unsolicited mail or distributed to other spammers.

-How can I help reduce spam?
+How can I help reduce the amount of spam I receive?

 - Create a filter or rule for your inbox to delete unwanted messages.